badranyoussef/3sem-assignment/Frontend/week1/Readme.md

 ## Overview

 - Youssef Badran
 - all assignment are included.
-EuroMap is not finished as i could not solve it.

 ## Friday presentation
 - add the friday presentation into the weekly folder